 If you want 2017 to be the year you finally make those resolutions your reality, then DON’T make these mistakes.

-If you’re reading this issue of Muscle Media Magazine, then I can draw two likely conclusions about you.
+Just the fact that you’re reading Muscle Media Magazine leads me to draw two conclusions about you.
 Either you already live a healthy lifestyle or you want to start now.
 Since you’re reading this particular article, my guess would be the latter.
 You might be someone who has made New Year Resolutions that involve getting in the best shape of your life.
 What better source of media to get quality information from than Muscle Media, right?
 However, if you’re already in great shape and committed to fitness, I hope you keep reading anyway.
 You might know someone who is starting their own fitness journey.
 You can share this info to help that person be successful.

 There are many great resources out there that share tips and tricks that will help you finally achieve those resolutions that have been set year after year after year.
 But, how many do you see that talk about what you should not do?
 The reason so many people fail with their resolutions is because they make one or all of these mistakes.
 They don’t even realize that they are mistakes.
 So, if you’re someone that is a beginner to this wonderful cause we know as fitness, then this info is just for you.